radekg/terraform-provisioner-ansible/README.md

   - hosts are provisioned using `ansible_connection=local`
   - an alias can be provided using `hosts`, each `host` will be included in every `group` provided with `groups` but each of them will use `ansible_connection=local`

+- `null_resource local provisioner`
+  - configured on a null_resouce
+  - runs Ansible installed on the same machine where Terraform is executed
+  - Executes Ansible against the hosts defined by a list of IP addresses passed by interpolation on the `plays.hosts` attribute.
+The host group is defined by `plays.groups`.
+  - Executes the Ansible provisioner once against all hosts defined in `plays.hosts`, triggered by the availability of the interpolated vars.
+  - Alternatively an inventory file (staticly defined or dynamically templated) can be passed to Ansible to specify a list of Terraform provisioned hosts and groups to be passed to Ansible to execute against in a single run.
+  - Inventory file can also be used with Ansible dynamic inventory and inventory plugins.
+  - The Terraform depends_on attribute can be used to determine when the Ansible provisioner is executed in relation to the provisioning of other Terraform resources
+  - If the Terraform host is on the same network (cloud hosted or VPN) as the provisioned hosts, private IP addresses can be passed eliminating the requirement for bastion hosts or public SSH access.
+  - Ansible Vault password file / Vault ID files can be used

 ### What's not possible

 The provisioner by no means attempts to implement all Ansible use cases.
 The provisioner is not intended to be used as a `jump host`.
 For example, the `remote mode` does not allow provisioning hosts other than the one where Ansible is executed.
 The number of use cases and possibilities covered by Ansible is so wide that having to strive for full support is a huge undertaking for one person.
+Using the provisioner with a null_resource provides further options for passing the Ansible inventory, including dynamic inventory, to meet use cases not addressed when used with a compute resource.

-If you find yourself in need of executing Ansible against well specified, complex inventories, it might be, indeed, easier to follow the regular process of provisoning hosts via Terraform and executing Ansible against them as a separate step.
+If you find yourself in need of executing Ansible against well specified, complex inventories, either follow the regular process of provisoning hosts via Terraform and executing Ansible against them as a separate step, or initate the Ansible execution as the last Terraform task using null_resource and depends_on.
 Of course, pull requests are always welcomed!

 ## Installation